Harshgoyal2004/AI-agent/README.md

 - Google Sheets export
 - Rich formatting in exported sheets

-### 5. Rate Limiting
-- Built-in delays to prevent API throttling
-- Configurable delay settings

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
-For support, please open an issue in the GitHub repository or contact [your contact information].

 ## Acknowledgments
 - Groq for providing the LLM API
 - SerpAPI for search capabilities